 Employ a patient-first approach to ensure safety and efficacy in all research.
 Our mission is best accomplished through a multidisciplinary, multispecies approach by a team of scientists and clinicians dedicated to our center’s goals.
 We share and disseminate information among investigators allowing expedient progress toward our ultimate goal of treating, curing and eliminating the common and debilitating orthopaedic diseases that affect millions of patients world-wide.

 Training Future Scientists

-A major goal of the Thompson Laboratory is providing training opportunities for young scientists.
-Every year the laboratory participates in research training programs that provide these opportunities for interested individuals.
-We also participate in the research training of the fellows, residents, interns, and students in the College of Veterinary Medicine and School of Medicine.
+A major goal of the Thompson Lab is providing training opportunities for young scientists.
+Every year, the laboratory participates in research training programs that provide these opportunities for interested individuals.
+Thompson Lab faculty train post-doctoral fellows, PhD and Master’s students, and provide a robust research training program for undergraduate students from the University of Missouri as well as other institutions from around the world.
+We also participate in the research training of the clinical fellows, residents and students in the School of Medicine.